Pure Storage (NYSE:PSTG) Sets New 1-Year High at $28.73

 Pure Storage, Inc. (NYSE:PSTG)’s stock price hit a new 52-week high during mid-day trading on Wednesday .
 The company traded as high as $28.73 and last traded at $28.48, with a volume of 35256 shares traded.
 The stock had previously closed at $27.85.

 A number of brokerages recently issued reports on PSTG.
-KeyCorp upped their price objective on shares of Pure Storage from $20.00 to $23.00 and gave the stock an “overweight” rating in a report on Wednesday, November 25th.
+Barclays upped their price objective on shares of Pure Storage from $24.00 to $27.00 and gave the stock an “overweight” rating in a report on Thursday, January 14th.
 Bank of America upped their price target on shares of Pure Storage from $20.00 to $21.00 and gave the company a “buy” rating in a report on Wednesday, November 25th.
-Barclays upped their price target on shares of Pure Storage from $24.00 to $27.00 and gave the company an “overweight” rating in a report on Thursday, January 14th.
+KeyCorp upped their price target on shares of Pure Storage from $20.00 to $23.00 and gave the company an “overweight” rating in a report on Wednesday, November 25th.
 Lake Street Capital upped their price target on shares of Pure Storage from $18.00 to $22.00 and gave the company a “buy” rating in a report on Wednesday, November 25th.
-Finally, Morgan Stanley upped their price target on shares of Pure Storage from $20.00 to $25.00 and gave the company an “equal weight” rating in a report on Wednesday, December 16th.
+Finally, Wedbush started coverage on shares of Pure Storage in a report on Thursday, November 12th.
+They set a “neutral” rating and a $18.00 price target for the company.
 Three equities research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
 The stock currently has an average rating of “Buy” and a consensus price target of $21.33.

 The stock’s 50-day moving average price is $23.73 and its 200 day moving average price is $18.99.
 The firm has a market cap of $7.62 billion, a price-to-earnings ratio of -31.39 and a beta of 1.47.
 The company has a quick ratio of 2.58, a current ratio of 2.64 and a debt-to-equity ratio of 1.02.

-In other news, Director Scott Dietzen sold 73,038 shares of the company’s stock in a transaction dated Friday, November 20th.
-The shares were sold at an average price of $19.00, for a total transaction of $1,387,722.00.
+In related news, Director Scott Dietzen sold 73,038 shares of the stock in a transaction dated Friday, November 20th.
+The shares were sold at an average price of $19.00, for a total value of $1,387,722.00.
 Following the completion of the transaction, the director now owns 127,500 shares of the company’s stock, valued at $2,422,500.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 Insiders have sold 1,170,000 shares of company stock valued at $24,596,485 in the last ninety days.
 10.00% of the stock is owned by company insiders.

 Large investors have recently bought and sold shares of the stock.
 Beirne Wealth Consulting Services LLC acquired a new position in Pure Storage in the fourth quarter worth about $788,000.
 AQR Capital Management LLC raised its position in Pure Storage by 40.8% in the third quarter.
 AQR Capital Management LLC now owns 45,474 shares of the technology company’s stock worth $700,000 after purchasing an additional 13,183 shares in the last quarter.
 Exchange Traded Concepts LLC raised its position in Pure Storage by 166.0% in the third quarter.
 Exchange Traded Concepts LLC now owns 5,520 shares of the technology company’s stock worth $85,000 after purchasing an additional 3,445 shares in the last quarter.
 Banque Cantonale Vaudoise raised its position in Pure Storage by 651.4% in the third quarter.
 Banque Cantonale Vaudoise now owns 9,017 shares of the technology company’s stock worth $139,000 after purchasing an additional 7,817 shares in the last quarter.
 Finally, GWM Advisors LLC acquired a new position in Pure Storage in the fourth quarter worth about $249,000.
 85.50% of the stock is owned by hedge funds and other institutional investors.